All-About-Berlin/ursus/README.md

 ## How Ursus works

-ContextProcessors transform the context.
-Then Renderers use the context to know which pages to create, and what content to put in the templates.
+ContextProcessors transform the context, which is a dict with information about each of your Entries.
+Renderers use the context to know which pages to create, and what content to put in the templates.

 ### Generators

 A **Generator** takes your Content and your Templates and produces an Output.
 It's a recipe to turn your content into a final result.
 The default **StaticSiteGenerator** generates a static website.
-You could write your own Generator to output an eBook, a PDF, or anything else.
+You can write your own Generator to output an eBook, a PDF, or anything else.

 #### StaticSiteGenerator